jimjamesjimathy/web-sprint-challenge-advanced-state-management/README.md

 * Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.

 ## Submission format
-* [ ] Submit via Codegrade by committing and pushing any new changes to **your main branch.**
+* [x] Submit via Codegrade by committing and pushing any new changes to **your main branch.**
-* [ ] Check Codegrade before the deadline to compare its results against your local tests.
+* [x] Check Codegrade before the deadline to compare its results against your local tests.
-* [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+* [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
 For more information on how to access and read your feedback, check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
-* [ ] New commits will be evaluated by Codegrade if pushed before the sprint challenge deadline.
+* [x] New commits will be evaluated by Codegrade if pushed before the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+    - It helps with the "problem" of prop drilling

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+    - `Actions` are the source of information for the `store` they carry a payload of info from the application to the `store`.

+    - `Reducers` are functions that takes an action and the previous state of the application and returns the new state.
+The action then describes what happened and the `reducer`s job is to return the new state based on that action.

+    - `Store` is an immutable object tree.
+It is a state container which holds the application's state

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+    - it allows us to call the action creators that return a function(thunk) which takes the store's dispatch method as the argument
+    - It changes our action creator by allowing them to return a function instead of an action.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+    - Redux.
+      - The ability for growth in redux is fascinating.
+      - The syntax is very straight forward.
+      - And it is far more challenging.